De-Panther/unity-webxr-export/Documentation/Using-XR-Interaction-Toolkit.md

 A quick guide on using XR Interaction Toolkit with WebXR Export.

+> [!IMPORTANT]
+> Since version 0.20.0 of WebXR Export, there's no support for Built-in Render Pipeline, use URP.

 ## Sample Scene

 As part of the WebXR Interactions package, there's the "XR Interaction Toolkit Sample", import it using the Package Manager window.